mzizi-io/fullstack-challenge/README.md

 7. **Bonus**:
     - **Optimization**: Propose at least one optimization that can help the application perform better under increased data loads.
     - **Additional Feature**: Propose a feature you believe would enhance the user's experience while searching for properties.

+**Important Note:**
+Please avoid using existing boilerplates to build the API or the frontend.
+We want to evaluate your technical skills and ability to design and implement solutions from scratch.
+Using boilerplates may hinder this evaluation process.